fazli1702/H2-Computing/README.md

 This is all the notes and my school (YIJC, 19S15) work for H2 computing 9569 (first batch) (Singapore GCE A levels).
 Programming is mainly based on Python

-The syllabus can be found here https://www.seab.gov.sg/docs/default-source/national-examinations/syllabus/alevel/2020syllabus/9569_y20_sy.pdf
+The syllabus can be found here:
+https://www.seab.gov.sg/docs/default-source/national-examinations/syllabus/alevel/2020syllabus/9569_y20_sy.pdf

-All of my school work can be found here
+All of my school work can be found here:
 https://yijc.coursemology.org/

 ## Teachers